 Assisted living fees you can expect to pay

-People who are researching assisted living facilities should understand how pricing works.
+People who are researching assisted living communities for themselves or a family member should understand how pricing works.
 It is important to know that most assisted living providers charge a la carte, as described in the fee breakdown below, but others are all inclusive.

 An upfront fee (one time)